 I am also co-editor of two volumes on American philosophy and neuroscience: Pragmatist Neurophilosophy: American Philosophy and the Brain (Bloomsbury, 2014) and Neuroscience, Neurophilosophy, and Pragmatism: Brains at Work with the World (Palgrave Macmillan, 2014).

 Recently, I've finished co-writing a book chapter on military ethics and artificial intelligence.
-Currently, I'm working on a papers on resilience and on democracy.
-I am also drafting a monograph tentatively titled, Reconstruction of Neurophilosophy.
+Currently, I'm working on papers on resilience, on democracy, and on the importance of the philosophical method of reconstruction in neurophilosophy.
+I am also drafting a monograph tentatively titled, The Third Enlightenment.

-This fall I'm teaching Problems of Philosophy, Business Ethics, and Inquiry.
-In the spring, I'll be teaching Problems of Philosophy, Philosophy of Science, and Biomedical Ethics.
+In fall 2019 I taught Problems of Philosophy, Business Ethics, and Inquiry.
+In spring 2020, I'm teaching Problems of Philosophy, Philosophy of Science, and Biomedical Ethics.